Alternative data: 360° view of companies and professionals

-Combine public data with traditional data sets for enhanced investment analysis.
+Combine public company data with traditional datasets for analysis and enhanced investment strategies.
 Alternative data, combined with the power of AI/ML, enables investors to generate trade signals, identify risks, and make better predictions.

 Data-driven recruitment takes the hiring process to a new level.
 By leveraging data when analyzing talent and prospects, recruiters can make efficient and data-driven decisions.